 Request Priority Pass membership over the phone

-The Platinum Charge comes with Priority Pass lounge membership (which I’ll go into in more detail in a future post) for you and a supplementary cardholder.
+The Platinum Card comes with Priority Pass lounge membership (which I’ll go into in more detail in a future post) for you and a supplementary cardholder.

 That membership needs to be requested over the phone with Amex as well, so make sure you request that – it will take a few weeks to come through.

-Get stuck into the Amex Platinum Charge dedicated website
+Get stuck into the Amex Platinum Card dedicated website

-Once you’re logged in with an activated Platinum Charge card, you can then start browsing around the features unique to the Charge on the Amex website.
+Once you’re logged in with an activated Platinum Card, you can then start browsing around the features unique to the Charge on the Amex website.
 These all appear with a new black menu bar appearing once you’ve logged in.

 I’ll dig into most of these in more detail in upcoming posts, but in short, you’ll have access to:

 - Platinum Travel services – trip booking, lounge info, travel offers and city guides